-AMD Supply LLC, Miami’s leading wholesale supplier for hurricane shutters and aluminum products, has recently added a whole new array of hurricane & storm shutters to our inventory.
+AMD Supply LLC, South Florida’s leading wholesale supplier for hurricane shutters and aluminum supplies, has recently added a whole new array of hurricane & storm shutters to our warehouse inventory.

 AMD Supply has been serving the needs of Florida contractors with their aluminum shutter needs since 2006 and have our own high velocity shutter called the SuperNova.
 Our years of experience and industry know in the aluminum supply and hurricane manufacturing industry, can serve as a useful guide for people who want to purchase hurricane shutters in Florida for their homes.

 Understanding the options available in your local Florida market actually helps you to make an educated decision with long term value when it comes to choosing the best hurricane shutters.

 Highlighting how AMD Supply is playing its part in consumer education, “When customers buy what they know they need, they are happier and more satisfied with the overall buying experience.

 No matter how great our quality, our hurricane shutter products will be of no value to a customer who never needed it in the first place.

 As a company focused on customer satisfaction, we take consumer education as our responsibility.
 We want them to be aware of the options they have so that they can see why ours is the best choice for them.”